eschnett/CxxInterface.jl/README.md

                   FnArg(:y, Cint, "y", "int")],
                  "return AI::add_int(x, y);"))
 ```

+The prelude defines the name of the file that will hold the generated
+C++ code, as well as any C++ statements that are necessary at the
+beginning of that file.

 Most arguments to `cxxfunction` come in pairs, defining what happens
 on the Julia side (using symbols and Julia types) as well as what
 happens on the C++ side (using strings).
 In detail: